reflectoring/reflectoring.github.io/_posts/2019-12-28-database-migration-spring-boot-flyway.md

 ### Handling Database migration with CI builds

+More and more companies are trying to automate the process of delivering database changes to different environments.

 ### Conclusion

 few word about benefits after integrating Flyway, like automating the process and confidence when handling database changes.
 Also mentioning Liquibase as a popular alternative.